Punk Damage: How The Punk Scene Gave Me Tools and Hope - Once It Stopped Screwing Me Up

 by Joe Biel Author

 In 2013, when John Roderick’s “Punk Rock is Bullshit: How a Toxic Social Movement Poisoned Our Culture” was printed in the Stranger, Joe Biel didn’t read it.
-He was too busy dealing with the immense wreckage caused by refusing to grow up and not giving himself any agency in his own life.
-He had bought wholesale into the promise of punk from a very young age into his late 30s.
-But he found that practicing a sufficient amount of integrity does not achieve enlightenment through poverty, self-hatred, and attacking others’ successes.
+Joe was too busy dealing with the immense wreckage caused by refusing to grow up and not giving himself any agency in their own life.
+Biel had bought wholesale into the promise of punk from a very young age into their late 30s.
+But Joe found that practicing a sufficient amount of integrity does not achieve enlightenment through poverty, self-hatred, and attacking others’ successes.
 In fact, it resulted in a lonely, hollow proposition where strangers only demanded more and more of you to "prove yourself."
-Weathering many medical crises and a year where he didn't expect to live through it, the lone $5 in his bank account didn't achieve anything other than making life more complicated.
+Weathering many medical crises and a year where Biel didn't expect to live through it, the lone $5 in the bank account didn't achieve anything other than making life more complicated.